nf-core/stableexpression/docs/usage.md

 ### 6. More advanced scenarios

-For advanced scenarios and if you want the entire list of avalable parameters, you can see the [parameter documentation](https://nf-co.re/stableexpression/parameters).
+For advanced scenarios, you can see the list of available parameters in the [parameter documentation](https://nf-co.re/stableexpression/parameters).

 ## Pipeline output